timo-eberl/tracy/README.md

 Path Tracer written in C. An interactive web version is deployed [here](https://tracy.timoeberl.de/).

-It started as a learning project with the purpose to apply and understand the topics from the lecture "Moderne Techniken der Bildberechnung" ("modern rendering techniques").
+It started as a personal learning project with the purpose to apply and understand the topics from the lecture "Moderne Techniken der Bildberechnung" ("modern rendering techniques").

-It is actively being developed with a focus on automated testing and profiling in the context of the lecture "System Engineering and Management".
+It was further developed by [Tilmanzzz](https://github.com/Tilmanzzz) and me, with a focus on automated testing and profiling as part of the lecture "System Engineering and Management".

+It’s now a hobby project that I may work on occasionally.

 ## Benchmark Dashboard